Servostar/PainterlyUNO/README.md

 # PainterlyUNO
 A small C# application for creating and editing images, which then can be uploaded to an microcontroller which manages an matrix of LEDs.

+# Quick note
+This repo is under no active watch or development.

 > This project is currently in alpha status
 > This project was originally developed by german tongues, so forgive us, if you stumble upon something you miss to understand